jackfiszr/pl2xl/README.md

 - Added support for writing multiple DataFrames into separate worksheets.
 - Introduced dynamic handling of sheet names for multiple DataFrames.
+- Empty cells in Excel are now automatically converted to `null` values for consistency in DataFrame processing.
+- Skips empty DataFrames during writing, throwing an error only if all provided DataFrames are empty.
 - Options for customizing headers, autofit, and table styling when writing Excel files.
 - Ensured strict type safety with TypeScript best practices.